lakshmikumark/Disaster-Response-Pipeline/README.md

 ## The motivation for the project

-The purpose of this project is to build a Natural Language Processing classifier that categorize the tweets and actual messages in to 36 different categories.
+This project is to build a Natural Language Processing classifier that categorize the messages into 36 different categories.

 This project is divided to 3 parts:
 1. Create an ETL Pipeline - to extract, clean and load the data in a SQLite database.